atbcb/usab-uswds/_ada-guides/chapter-6-toilet-rooms.md

 #### Recessed Dispenser Location

-![Recessed toilet paper dispenser location 15\" - 48\" above the floor (measured to dispenser outlet) and dispenser centerline 7\" - 9\" beyond leading edge of water closet]({{ site.baseurl }}{{ page.image-directory }}chapter6/toilet-rooms/22.png){: .img-large}
+![Recessed toilet paper dispenser location 15 inches to 48 inches above the floor (measured to dispenser outlet) and dispenser centerline 7 inches to 9 inches beyond leading edge of water closet]({{ site.baseurl }}{{ page.image-directory }}chapter6/toilet-rooms/22.png){: .img-large}

 #### Non-Recessed Dispenser Location

-![Non-recessed toilet paper dispenser location 15\" min. high and 1 1/2\" min. below the grab bar and 12\" min. above the grab bar and 48\" high, measured to the outlet; centerline 7\" - 9\" beyond leading edge of water closet]({{ site.baseurl }}{{ page.image-directory }}chapter6/toilet-rooms/23.png){: .img-large}
+![Non-recessed toilet paper dispenser location 15 inches minimum high and 1 1/2 inches minimum below the grab bar and 12 inches minimum above the grab bar and 48 inches high, measured to the outlet; centerline 7 inches to 9 inches beyond leading edge of water closet]({{ site.baseurl }}{{ page.image-directory }}chapter6/toilet-rooms/23.png){: .img-large}

 <div class="margin-left-8 margin-right-8 text-center" markdown="1">
-_If the grab bar is 36\" high, a non-recessed toilet paper dispenser located above the bar must have an outlet at exactly 48\" high to accommodate both the max. reach height and the 12\" min. clearance above the grab bar._
+_If the grab bar is 36&Prime; high, a non-recessed toilet paper dispenser located above the bar must have an outlet at exactly 48&Prime; high to accommodate both the maximum reach height and the 12&Prime; minimum clearance above the grab bar._
 </div>